NIT-Administrative-Systems/AS-CloudDocs/iac/tf-import.md

 ### Scenario
 AWS Lambda functions automatically store log output in Amazon CloudWatch Logs by creating a CloudWatch Logs group for your Lambda function, named `/aws/lambda/{lambda-function-name}`.

-Optionally, you could expliticly manage the CloudWatch Log group for a Lambda in your IaC.
+Optionally, you could explicitly manage the CloudWatch Log group for a Lambda in your IaC.

 ```hcl
 resource "aws_lambda_function" "datahub_lambda" {